 Krizevac Project aims to transform some of the poorest parts of the world.
-Each project area begins in an area of need by placing a cross on a mountain, a replica of the Krizevac cross overlooking the village of Medjugorje.
-This has inspired community transformation in these areas, founded on personal sacrifice and public service, PSPS.
+Each project begins in an area of need by placing a cross on a mountain, a replica of the cross overlooking the village of Medjugorje in Bosnia Herzegovina.
+This inspires community transformation in these areas, founded on personal sacrifice and public service, PSPS.

 The charity has erected Krizevac crosses in Malawi, Rwanda and Nigeria and now responds to needs in local communities by constructing quality buildings, providing essential equipment and skilled volunteers.
 The charity also creates new enterprises to enable self-sustaining employment in these areas of need.
-This also provides lasting income to fund education and family support services.
+This provides lasting income to fund education and family support services.